-- a) Transmit Activity Detector This block produces an IT active/inactive input for the transmit channel processing function.
-The detector has no built-in hangover, since the hangover control task is performed by the transmit channel processing function.
-The specification for the transmit activity detector is provided in 12.1. - b) Data/Speech Discriminator This block recognizes voice and single tones as speech and recognizes data and 2100 Hz tone as data.
-Its specifications are provided in B.3. - c) 2400 Hz Tone Detector This block provides a detection indication when the 2 400 Hz signalling tone is present.
-The specification for this block is provided in B.4. - d) The Transmit Channel Processing (TCP) Function This function consists of an ensemble of interconnected processes.
+- a) Transmit Activity Detector This block produces an IT Active/Inactive input for the Transmit Channel Processing Function.
+The detector has no built-in hangover, since the hangover control task is performed by the Transmit Channel Processing (TCP) Function.
+The specification for the Transmit Activity Detector is provided in 12.1. - b) Data/Speech Discriminator This block recognizes voice and single tones as speech and recognizes data and 2100 Hz tone as data.
+Its specifications are provided in Appendix I. - c) 2400 Hz Tone Detector This block provides a detection indication when the 2400 Hz signalling tone is present.
+The specification for this block is provided in Appendix I. - d) The Transmit Channel Processing (TCP) Function This function consists of an ensemble of interconnected processes.
 Its task is to process the inputs received from blocks a), b) and c) above as well as inputs originating from external blocks.
-The TCP function produces three outputs, each directed to the encoder unit, the assignment message encoder, and the BC bit assignment Unit(s).
+The TCP function produces three outputs, each directed to the Encoder Unit, the Assignment Message Encoder, and the BC Bit Assignment Unit(s).
 These blocks are defined below. - e) The Encoder Unit This unit consists of a bank of ADPCM encoders which can be connected to any transmit IT and to any BC.
-Each BC can carry 8, 5, 4, 3, or 2 bits per PCM sampling cycle or can be disconnected from the coders.

-The encoders can be set to 8/5/4/3 or 2-bit mode of operation and can be initialized to a known state.
-The IT and BC connection/disconnection information for each encoder, as well as the mode of operation selection and the initialization signal are provided by the TCP function.

-- f) The Assignment Message Encoder This unit encodes the IT-to-BC association, and the channel type (data/speech, or 64 kbit/s) into the format specified in clause 11.
-The necessary information is provided by the TCP function. - g) The BC Bit Assignment Unit This unit is connected to the output of the encoder unit (BCs).
-The BC bit assignment unit maps the bits of each BC onto the bits of the bearer pool channels.
+Each BC can carry 8, 5, 4, 3, or 2 bits per PCM sampling cycle or can be disconnected from the coders. - The encoders can be set to 8-/5-/4-/3- or 2-bit mode of operation and can be initialized to a known state.
+The IT and BC connection/disconnection information for each encoder, as well as the mode of operation selection and the initialization signal are provided by the TCP function. - f) The Assignment Message Encoder This unit encodes the IT-to-BC association, and the channel type (data/speech, or 64 kbit/s) into the format specified in clause 11.
+The necessary information is provided by the TCP function. - g) The BC Bit Assignment Unit This unit is connected to the output of the Encoder Unit (BCs).
+The BC bit Assignment Unit maps the bits of each BC onto the bits of the bearer pool channels.
 The bit map for the bearer pool channel association is provided by the TCP function.

-The blocks a), b) and c) operate on a single IT in the representation in Figure A.1.
+The blocks a), b) and c) above operate on a single IT in the representation in Figure A.1.
 Conceptually, these blocks must be considered as time multiplexed, scanning all relevant ITs.